Monetary Objections definition

 More Definitions of Monetary Objections

-Monetary Objections means (a) any mortgage, deed to secure debt, deed of trust or similar security instrument encumbering all or any part of the Asset, (b) any monetary lien (unless resulting from any act or omission of Purchaser or any of its agents, contractors, representatives or employees or any tenant of the Asset), and (c) the lien of ad valorem real or personal property taxes, assessments and governmental charges affecting all or any portion of the Asset which are delinquent.
+Monetary Objections means (a) any mortgage, deed to secure debt, deed of trust or similar security instrument encumbering all or any part of the Property arising by, through or under Seller, (b) any mechanic's, materialman's or similar lien created by, through, or under Seller (unless resulting from any act or omission of Buyer or any of its agents, contractors, representatives or employees), and (c) the lien of ad valorem real or personal property taxes, assessments and governmental charges affecting all or any portion of the Property which are delinquent.

 Monetary Objections. (i) any deed of trust, mortgage, or other security title, assignment of leases, negative pledge, financing statement or similar security instrument encumbering all or any portion of the Property; (ii) mechanics, materialmen, brokers or other similar liens affecting the Property (unless Tenant is obligated to remove the same pursuant to the provisions of the Lease); (iii) the lien of ad valorem taxes, and other similar items affecting the Property which are past due; (iv) any judgment or lis pendens of record against Seller in the county or other applicable jurisdiction in which the Property is located; and (z) any other encumbrance first appearing of record after the effective date of the Title Commitment.
 To the extent any Monetary Objection has not been cured or satisfied at or prior to Closing, Purchaser shall be entitled to apply a portion of the purchase proceeds to such satisfaction or cure (or withhold such portion as may be necessary to satisfy or cure such Monetary Objection) and Purchaser shall receive a credit against the Purchase Price for any such amounts so applied or withheld.
 Notwithstanding the foregoing to the contrary, if on the Closing Date there shall be security interests filed against the Real Property, such items shall not be Monetary Obligations if (i) the personal property covered by such security interests are no longer in or on the Real Property and will not be conveyed as part of the Personal Property hereunder, or (ii) such personal property is the property of Tenant, and Seller executes and delivers an affidavit to such effect, or the security interest was filed more than five (5) year prior to the Closing Date and was not renewed.